Shakshi-21/CODTECH-Task1/README.md

 **3. Transaction Management:** Implements secure and efficient handling of financial transactions, including deposits, withdrawals, and transfers.\
 **4. Dynamic Data Handling:** Uses Java Collections Framework to efficiently manage dynamic data, ensuring flexibility and scalability.

+### Conclusion
+The online banking system program effectively applies Java’s object-oriented principles and data handling capabilities to deliver a functional and secure banking application.
+It provides essential features like account management, transaction processing, and history tracking, showcasing a solid foundation for future enhancements.